HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 By default, the output will be a data table.
 But don't worry—we can easily create a chart from this data!
 Just click the "+" icon next to the "Table" and select the "Visualization" option.
 You'll see a chart generated using the query results.

-Visualizing the data in Bar chart format - Databricks Dashboards
+Visualizing the data in a bar chart format within the notebook - Databricks Dashboards

-Visualizing the data in Bar chart format - Databricks Dashboards
+Visualizing the data in a bar chart format within the notebook - Databricks Dashboards

 Step 8—Add Filters Using Databricks Widgets

 Let's dive into creating interactive dashboard filters using Databricks widgets!
-Widgets are interactive input elements that can be added to your notebooks and dashboards to parameterize them and make them more reusable Databricks offers four built-in widgets:
+Widgets are interactive input elements that can be added to your notebooks and dashboards to parameterize them, making them more reusable and dynamic.
+Databricks offers four built-in widget types:

-We'll focus on the Text widget in this guide, but feel free to experiment with the other types to find the best fit for your dashboard.
+For this guide, we'll focus on the Text widget, but you're encouraged to experiment with other types to find the best fit for your dashboard.

 Creating a text widget using simple SQL is very easy!
 All you need to do is use the CREATE WIDGET TEXT statement.